 Blue Cross and Blue Shield will consider all aspects of the particular case when resolving a problem or concern.
 This includes looking at: all of the provisions of this health plan; the policies and procedures that support this health plan; the health care provider's input; and your understanding of coverage by this health plan.
-Blue Cross and Blue Shield may use an individual consideration approach when Blue Cross and Blue Shield may use an individual consideration approach when Blue Cross and Blue Shield may use an Blue Cross and Blue Shield will follow its standard guidelines when it resolves your problem or concern.
+Blue Cross and Blue Shield may use an individual consideration approach when Blue Cross and Blue Shield judges it to be appropriate.
+Blue Cross and Blue Shield will follow its standard guidelines when it resolves your problem or concern.